 Adrenaline in performance is the most natural thing.
-Without it, your performance would most likely be flat, uninspiring and without that special spark.
-However, when that level of adrenaline is too high you may experience it more as nerves and anxiety, and it can become oppressive, restrictive and destructive to performance.
-One of the most powerful ways you can start to break free of your performance nerves is in understanding and evaluating your response to fear.
+Without it, your performance would be flat, uninspiring and without that special spark.
+However, when that level of adrenaline is too high it can create anxiety, and become oppressive, restrictive and destructive to performance.
+One of the most powerful ways you can deal with performance anxiety is to re-evaluate your response to fear.
 In this article I am going to share 3 ways you can do this.

 1. Don’t fight your fear

 You have probably noticed that if you try to fight what you’re feeling, that feeling only gets stronger.
 That’s because all emotions are information.
 You already know on a conscious level that when you’re about to do a performance, you’re not about to die, (although it can feel that way!) so you know that your fear is not rational.
 So what is the information in your fear?

 When we experience a feeling we don’t like and start to panic, we become really bad detectives.
 We look for all the reasons why we might be feeling that way.
 So if you were to ask yourself, ‘what’s the information in my fear?’ you are likely to come up with many different reasons such as ‘it means I’m going to play badly,’ or ‘it means I’m nervous’ or ‘it means I’m not prepared enough.’
 However, if your fear is irrational, then a response to that fear only serves to validate your poor guesswork, and if all you do is recognise that the fear is irrational and therefore has no meaning, you will find that the fear gives up on you.
 Which leads me on to my next piece of advice…